The call went out. And the foodies poured in.

 Disappointingly, the workshop I really wanted to attend (Permaculture : an introduction to ecological design systems fro sustainability) was stuffed to the walls with folks pouring out into the hallways of John Jay High School.

 But the good news is, the lunch was delicious.
 The finest cafeteria food I’ve ever eaten in a high school cafeteria.
 (I realize that’s faint praise, but it really is intended with the highest regard.)

-Here you can see the tender mushroom quiche I couldn't keep my paws off (it was very much like the ones I make, actually) and the delightful bean salad.
+They served a tender mushroom quiche that I couldn’t keep my paws off (it was very much like the ones I make, actually) and a delightful bean salad.
 It had sauteed red onions and a savory sesame dressing.
 Simple and lovely, with a crunchy shout-out to spring.

-You'll note that cafeteria serving tray is compostable sugar cane and the fork is fashioned of some kind of biodegradable corn plastic.
+Naturally, the cafeteria serving tray was compostable sugar cane and the fork was fashioned of some kind of biodegradable corn plastic.
 Both went into the conference compost bins, although the napkin I used had to hit the trash can, for inexplicable reasons.

 Though I can’t share much of the food conference with you, I’ll try to recreate that tasty salad for you here, dear reader.
 It seems like it’d be just the thing for a spring picnic: inexpensive to make and no worries of mayonnaise poisoning on a hot day.

 1 cup fiddlehead ferns (or substitute asparagus or green beans cut in 1” pieces)